It’s possible for parents to help their children to practice for the SAT.

 Setting Baseline and Goal Scores

 When starting out, many students choose to take a free practice test.
-Doing so gives them a baseline score and can help them to identify tough topics to brush up on.
-Practice tests can also help parents and teens to pinpoint the specific types of questions that cause individual test-takers confusion over and over.
+This gives them a baseline score and can help identify tough topics they need to brush up on.
+Practice tests can also help you and your teen pinpoint the specific types of questions that tend to trip them up over and over.

-Knowing the practice-test score can help students to peg an ambitious-yet-realistic goal score for the official test.
-It might help parents to gauge how their child’s current score compares to the average applicant to universities they’re considering.
-Other supportive figures in the child’s “SAT team” (relatives, teachers, guidance counselors, mentors, or tutors) can also help first-time test-takers to identify an achievable and motivational target score to work towards.
+Knowing the practice-test score can help students set an ambitious-yet-realistic goal score for the official test.
+Other supportive figures on your child’s “SAT team” (relatives, teachers, guidance counselors, mentors, or tutors) can also help them identify an achievable and motivational target score to work towards.

 Creating an SAT Prep Schedule

-Beginning SAT practice earlier can help alleviate students’ anxiety in the buildup to the scheduled test.
+Beginning SAT practice earlier can help alleviate your teen’s anxiety in the buildup to the scheduled test.
 The nonprofit Khan Academy, which partners with the College Board to help students prepare for the SAT, recommends starting test-prep about three months before taking the official test.

 Months of SAT practice might seem a tad extreme, but it’s key to remember that some students need longer than others to get up to speed on the subjects covered in the SAT.
-Building in a cushion of prep time also gives teens ample time to adapt to the standardized test format—sniffing out the common types of questions asked and getting used to the time constraints required by the SAT.
+Building in a cushion of prep time also gives teens ample time to adapt to the standardized test format — allowing them to sniff out the common types of questions asked and get used to the time constraints required by the SAT.

 Some students can cram last-minute for the SAT and still earn a solid score.
-But, many of the test-taking and SAT study strategies that could improve scores call for repeated practice over multiple weeks.
-Given months instead of a few weeks to get ready, parents can set up practice sessions that mimic test-like conditions, encouraging test-takers to further hone their time-management and concentration skills.
+But many of the best test-taking and SAT study strategies call for repeated practice over multiple weeks.
+Given months instead of a few weeks to get ready, you can set up practice sessions that mimic test-like conditions, encouraging your child to further hone their time-management and concentration skills.

 To Push or Not to Push?